Dr Tina Peers

 Some of the principal treatments carried out by Dr Tina Peers at Spire include:

-I have special interest in menopause management, PMS and histamine intolerance.
+I have special interest in menopause management and PMS.

 Fellow of the Faculty of Sexual and Reproductive Health